 Additionally, there are many warehouses that do not use conveyors or robots.
+Some estimates suggest that as many as 70 percent of warehouses are still manual.
 They might use an all-human workforce and system, with just traditional warehouse infrastructure.
 Or they might also use some vehicles such as forklift trucks and automated guided vehicles.
 AGVs are technically different from robots, which are often referred to as autonomous mobile robots, or AMRs.

 Conveying robotics and automation

 The difference between an AGV and an AMR is in the “a” – automated or autonomous.
 An AGV usually requires the placing of magnetic strips on the ground to guide it through the warehouse, or it can be led around by a human.

 Meanwhile, an AMR requires only its internal mapping and artificial intelligence system to navigate, as well as recharge itself.
 And, increasingly, the AI within AMRs can mean they organise the warehouse in a way that fast-moving goods are located nearer to the picking station.

 For companies such as Geek Plus Robotics, a supplier of warehouse robots, this hybrid technology landscape presents a once-in-a-generation opportunity.